My emoji’d avatar was designed by Heidi Helen Pilypas.

 I know accessibility, so I write about it.

-I’m a Bay Area native (born and raised in Fremont) and veteran freelance tech journalist based in San Francisco’s perpetually-foggy Richmond district.
-For the last 12 years, I’ve run a newsroom of precisely one person—me, myself, and I—where I cover all things accessibility and assistive technologies.
-My byline has appeared in a number of leading publications, including TechCrunch, The Verge, MacStories, MIT Technology Review, iMore, and TidBITS, amongst numerous other places on the internet—some of them extinct.
+I’m a Bay Area native (born and raised in Fremont) and veteran freelance tech journalist who’s based in San Francisco’s perpetually-foggy Richmond district.
+For the last 12 years, I’ve managed a newsroom of literally one person, where I cover accessibility and assistive technologies.
+My byline has appeared in a number of leading publications; they include TechCrunch, The Verge, MacStories, MIT Technology Review, iMore, and TidBITS, amongst numerous other places on the internet—some of them extinct.

-My first-ever byline, published way back in 2013, is still available to read today.
+My first-ever bylined piece, published back in 2013, is still available to read today.

-Nowadays, the majority of my coverage appears at my owned-and-operated blog called Curb Cuts, launched in 2024.
-From 2020 to 2025, I was a member of the invite-only Forbes contributor network, writing a regular column about disability matters affecting the technology industry as part of the outlet’s consumer technology vertical.
-In addition to its dutiful presence online, my byline has occasionally appeared in print magazines over time.
+The majority of my coverage nowadays appears at my owned-and-operated blog called Curb Cuts, which I built in 2024.
+From 2020 to 2025, I was a part of the Forbes contributor network, writing a regular column about disability and technology as part of the outlet’s consumer technology vertical.
+In addition to its dutiful presence online, over the years my byline has occasionally been featured in print magazines.

-I’ve also been on the other end of the table, as I’ve been interviewed numerous times about my career, disability, and more.
-Likewise, I’ve contributed my expertise to stories from mainstream media outlets such as the New York Times and MIT Technology Review.
-I’ve also been a years-long participant in grading the annual Six Colors Apple Report Card.
+I’ve lended my expertise to stories from fellow reporters at other news organizations that have appeared in high-profile mainstream outlets such as CNBC, The New York Times, and MIT Technology Review.
+In addition, I’ve been serving as a years-long participant in grading the annual Six Colors Apple Report Card.

 What exactly is my beat?
-In essence, it shines a spotlight on how technology, in all its forms, impacts (and empowers) disabled people.
+In essence, it shines a spotlight on how technology, in all its forms, impacts the lives of disabled people like myself.
 In a Journalism 101 sense, my coverage strives to hold truth to power by holding accountable those who create things that light up and make noise to keep making their product(s) accessible to everyone.
 In a social justice context, disability coverage in mainstream media has long been woefully inadequate compared to areas such as race and sexuality.
-Accessibility coverage may never enter the zeitgeist nor win me a Pulitzer nor get A1 placement in the paper, but I don’t do this for adulation.
-My work truly is my humble attempt at moving the representational needle.
+Accessibility coverage may never enter the zeitgeist nor win me a Pulitzer nor get A1 placement in a broadsheet, but I don’t do this for adulation.
+I view my work as my role in moving the representational needle for my community.

-Accessibility is decidedly not a beat conducive to breaking news and big scoops, but I’ve still had a few.
-This one about AirPods from 2018 remains the biggest of my career by far.
+Accessibility is decidedly not a beat conducive to breaking news and big scoops—but that doesn’t mean I’ve had zero in my time.
+This one about AirPods from 2018 remains the biggest scoop of my career by far.

 I write all my stories in Markdown.
 My favorite text editor is MarkEdit on macOS.